motoridersd/HomeAssistant-Tidbyt/README.md

 There is no native way to allow these two to communicate, so I have been using [pixlet](https://github.com/tidbyt/pixlet) in an LXC container in Proxmox to generate and push webp images to my Tidbyt.
 I just discovered a new development that allows running a local server with the Tidbyt API [Pixbyt](https://github.com/DouweM/pixbyt) that I need to explore to update what I currently do.

-I have three applets:
+I have four applets:

-## Home Assistant Now Playing
+## Home Assistant Now Playing for Music

 ![image](https://github.com/motoridersd/HomeAssistant-Tidbyt/assets/5197858/1f3d775e-3bbb-45cf-a0b3-d764b19e183b)